 Black levels were a bit better on the Samsung with deeper and darker images being portrayed on the screen.
 Shadow detail was also better on the H7150.
-On certain dark scenes from Wolverine, object detail within the image could be plainly seen, where as with the Sharp display, these same objects were somewhat obscured.
+In certain dark scenes from Wolverine, object detail within the image could be plainly seen, whereas, with the Sharp display, these same objects were somewhat obscured.

 Color rendition.
 Colors were not always as accurate on the Sharp.
 Nor were they as dynamic or vibrant when compared to the Samsung display.

 So in conclusion based on performance results, Sharps Q+ technology doesn’t appear to add any real benefit over other top-performing premium class 1080p displays.

 As far as 4K is concerned, this sets upscaling doesn’t perform as well as a true 4K Ultra HDTV as was evidenced when I briefly compared it to Samsung’s HU7250 4K UHD TV.
 Which came as no surprise to me.

 When viewed on its own, the LC-70QU17U can and does deliver good picture quality.
 It’s not until you compare it with other top-performing 1080p models that its shortcomings in picture quality become apparent.

 I personally believe a professional calibration job would serve this set well, and in return, increase its picture quality.